eobsyyz/boring-small-game/README.md

 # boring-small-game
-It's a game which is made by a student.It;s a terrible code without any optimization.You can learn it idea.
+It's a game which is made by a student.Its a terrible code without any optimization.You can learn it idea.